Teaching & Class Offerings

 Current Class Offerings

-Here are the descriptions for the classes I’ll be teaching in 2013.
-It’s a varied offering with 7 building classes and 4 on water classes.
-A detailed list of dates and the venues can be found at the bottom of this page.
+Here are the descriptions for the classes I’ll be teaching in 2017.
+It’s a varied offering with close to a dozen building classes plus private guided sea kayaking trips and instruction.
+A detailed list of dates and the venues can be found at the top of this page.

 Chewonki Boatbuilders Expedition